proofit404/stories/docs/debugging.rst

 It define top level logic without any implementation detail written in story methods.

-We provide implementation in a separate class.
+We provide an implementation in a separate set of functions.

 .. code:: python